Lasakau sea warriors: Bau history and ethnology

 The importance of Bauan history to pre-colonial Fiji has often been emphasised by scholars.
 In tracing its ascendency, Scarr succinctly posits, "The rise of Bau was rapid, and was due partly to the natural ability of her chiefs, and partly to the advantages gained from the first use of firearms.
 The Bau chiefs claimed descent from certain elements of the Fijian mythtiical Nakauvadra mountain range migration.
 Whom, having come to Verata, divided and wandered widely; in the final stage of their wanderings they settled, in comparatively recent times, on the coast near their present island, then named Ulu-ni-vuaka (The Pig's Head)."The Kubuna people on Bau (Ulu-ni-vuaka) island became embroiled in a struggle for power involving their chiefs that subsequently involved other tribal kingdoms of Fiji.
 The relationship between the Roko Tui Bau as sacred King and the Vunivalu of Bau as his warlord hence underwent a role inversion in the early nineteenth century.

 Lasakau Village, Bau Island late 1800s with Viwa Island in background.

 Originally Bau island was occupied by the Butoni people, then not formally referred to as Bau, a predatory tribe of sailors and traders.
-In around 1760, a wondering warlord Nailatikau seized what was known to some as Ulu-ni-vuaka,expelled the Butoni and the Lovoni people, after failing to gain favour from the Ratu in Verata as his supposed successor.
-The expelled group moved east occupying neighboring islamds,some further east establishing settlements in parts of Lau and Cakaudrove.
+In around 1760, a wondering warlord Nailatikau seized what was known to some as Ulu-ni-vuaka, expelled the Butoni and the Lovoni people, after failing to gain favour from the Ratu in Verata as his supposed successor.
+The expelled group moved east occupying neighboring islands, some further east establishing settlements in parts of Lau and Cakaudrove.
 The Butoni however, neither admit defeat remained solitary and independent although some offer their services to Seru in his plight lending a canoe or two.
 On the other hand the actions on Nailatikau and a few of his liniage gabe rise to the name Cakobau, and the new name for the island "Bau", which in its original dialect means "go" or "gone".